rgieseke/base16-textadept/README.md

     cd ~/.textadept
     git clone https://github.com/rgieseke/ta-themes.git themes

-Set a theme by putting the following in your `~/.textadept/init.lua`, e.g.:
+Set a theme by putting the following in your `~/.textadept/init.lua`, e.g. for Solarized Light:

     if not CURSES then ui.set_theme('base16-solarized-light') end